microchip-pic-avr-examples/pic18f16q41-opamp-gain-measurement/readme.md

 | Pin | Function
 | --- | --------
 | RA2 | LED D6 - Measuring indicator LED
+| RA5 | LED D4 - Timing Indicator (1)
 | RC0 | *(if used)* Potentiometer on the Curiosity board

+**Note**<br>
+1. Used as a tool to show that floating points are much slower than fixed point operations.
+LED is on when division is occurring.
+Integrate the active time of the waveform to find the difference.

 ## Operation
 Out of the box, this program does automatic gain switching to demonstrate the measurements.
 Every time the program prints the current gain, it changes the gain.